lainio/err2/README.md

 but not without an error handler (`Return`, `Annotate`, `Handle`) or it just panics your app if you don't have a `recovery` call in the goroutines calls stack.
-However, you can put your error handlers where ever in your call stacks.
-That can be handy in the internal packages.
+However, you can put your error handlers where ever you want in your call stack.
+That can be handy in the internal packages and certain types of algorithms.

 #### Type Helpers